 Available job models include: Account Development, Account Service Specialist, Agency Recruiter, Consultative Selling, Corporate Recruiter, Hunter, New Business Development, Producer, Sales Manager, Strategic Selling, Technical Sales

-Ready to hire your next sales superstar?
+Ready to hire your next modern sales star?
 Speak to the Caliper team to learn how we can help!

 What Makes the Caliper Profile Work?

-The Caliper Profile is not just another personality test.
-What makes the Caliper Profile unique is the data that you are able to extract with the Caliper Essentials Suite.
+The Caliper Profile is not just another pre-employment assessment and personality test.
+What makes the Caliper Profile unique is the data that you are able to extract with the Caliper Essentials Suite for use at both the hiring, and developmental stages of employment.
 Behind every Caliper Profile is a powerful online control center where you are able to pull reports to map candidates and employees to a job fit, gather interview questions and coaching recommendations, and even provide training to target behaviors or skill gaps.

 11 Validated Sales Job Models